gwilym/php-resque/README.markdown

 Each job should be in it's own class, and include a `perform` method.

+When the job is run, the class will be instantiated and any arguments will be passed in to the constructor defined by your job's class.
+If your job is expecting args, it's recommended that you store these args in a protected member of your choice.

 	class My_Job
 	{
+		protected $args;

+		public function __construct ($args)
+		{
+			$this->args = $args;
+		}

 		public function perform()
 		{
 			// Work work work